PerfsolTech/Riverside/README.md

 **🎧Riverside - AI-powered Remote Podcast and Video Recording Platform**

-[Riverside.fm](https://riverside.fm/) makes recording remote podcasts and video interviews feel like you're in a million-dollar studio.
+[Riverside.fm](https://riverside.fm/) SaaS web app makes recording remote podcasts and video interviews feel like you're in a million-dollar studio.
 Ready to sound like a pro? 🚀

 **Built with Cutting-Edge Tech:**